InteraactionGroup/InterAACtionScene/_pages/userGuide.md

 I validate and this is what I get :

-{% include figure image_path="/assets/images/userGuideImages/exampleScene.png" alt="Example of a scene" caption="My "Lac" scene with the Guéry lake as an image has been created." %}
+{% include figure image_path="/assets/images/userGuideImages/exampleScene.png" alt="Example of a scene" caption="My 'Lac' scene with the Guéry lake as an image has been created." %}

 ### Add image